0day-ci/dpdk/doc/guides/rel_notes/deprecation.rst

   The non-"do-sig" versions of the hash tables will be removed (including the ``signature_offset`` parameter) and the "do-sig" versions renamed accordingly.

+* ethdev: An ABI change is planned for 17.11 for the structure eth_dev_data.
+  The size of the unique name will increase RTE_ETH_NAME_MAX_LEN from 32 to 64 characters to allow using a globally unique identifier (GUID) in this field.